 I am a woman and I want to work.
 Kabul

 Afghanistan is still “the worst place in the world to be a woman” (Time, December 2018).
-Professional training and job can considerably improve female socio-economic situation and give women the strength to overcome the barriers that affect them, but female training and job opportunities remain minimal (less than 20% are part of the workforce).
+Professional training and job can considerably improve female socio-economic situation and give women the strength to overcome the barriers that affect them, but female training and job opportunities remain minimal (less than 16% constitute the labor force).

 In 2014, in Kabul, Nove Onlus and its Afghan partner, the Programming Agency for the Development of Afghanistan (PADA), started a project entitled ‘I am a woman and I want to work’, which was inspired by a successful initiative run by the Italian Development Cooperation.
 The project established a Women’s Professional Training Center that, over the course of four years, offered free tuition to 1856 women aged 18 to 35 years.
 The courses offered included English language (intermediate and advanced), computer skills, professional cooking and driving.
 A scholarship in advanced information and computer technology, funded by the Linda Norgrove Foundation, was awarded to the five best computer students.

 The training center has a job & business advisory service, which facilitates access to the job market for the graduates, helps them to gain better employment or to set up small businesses, in collaboration with the DAI/Promote: Women in the Economy program.
 Many newly-graduated women have already started internships, or have been hired by various local and international corporates, academic institutions and organizations, such as the Microfinance Bank, Think Vision Group and Etisalat.
 In 2017 around 25% of all women who obtained a driving license in Kabul (80 out of 350) came from Nove Onlus Center’s driving school.